 Transnational families “are families who live apart, but who create and retain a ‘sense of collective welfare and unity, in short “familyhood”, even across national borders’” (Bryceson and Vuorela, 2002 in ACP, 2012).

 Data on family migration in developing countries are either sparse or scattered, due to a lack of capacity or political will to collect data (see Data strengths and limitations below).
 However, family migration data are available for countries in the Organization for Economic Co-operation and Development (OECD) area.
-During the first half of 2020, migration inflows to most OECD countries decreased due to restrictions imposed to contain the spread of COVID-19; however, they did not come to a complete halt.
-Inflows of non-nationals continued as a result of migrants who were allowed entry based on prevailing exceptions – among those, migrants travelling for family reasons.
-For example, among other exceptional categories, Ireland processed the visa applications of migrants who were immediate family members of Irish nationals (OECD, 2020).
+According to preliminary estimates, in 2020, permanent migration flows to OECD countries decreased by more than 30 per cent due to COVID-related restrictions.
+This is the lowest level of immigration to the OECD recorded since 2003 and family migration showed the biggest decline among all categories (OECD, 2021).